National Epidermolysis Bullosa Awareness Week | Annually October 25-31 | #EBweek

 - Plan a debra of America Supporter Led Event fundraiser with friends and family.
 Host a pasta night, bake sale, raffle, or a community walk!
 Contact gabrielle [at] debra [dot] org to learn more about setting up your own event!

 For more questions about any of the above activities, please call 212-868-1573 or email events [at] debra [dot] org

 On October 11, 1984, President Ronald Reagan and the 98th Congress of the United States of America signed the Joint Resolution approving the week of November 25 through December 1, 1984, as the first-ever “National Epidermolysis Bullosa Awareness Week.”
 Read Proclamation 5283 - National Epidermolysis Bullosa Awareness Week, 1984 (which established the very first National Epidermolysis Bullosa Awareness Week).

 On September 21, 2006 (U.S. Senate) and December 9, 2006 (House of Representatives) the 109th Congress of The United States of America declared that the last week of October annually will become “National Epidermolysis Bullosa Awareness Week”.

-- Encourages the people of the United States and interested groups to support the week through appropriate ceremonies and activities to promote public awareness of Epidermolysis Bullosa and to foster understanding of the impact of the disease on patients and their families.
+The bill declares that the annual dates between October 25-31: Supports the goals and ideals of National Epidermolysis Bullosa Awareness Week to raise public awareness and understanding of Epidermolysis Bullosa; Recognizes the need for a cure for the disease; and encourages the people of the United States and interested groups to support the week through appropriate ceremonies and activities to promote public awareness of Epidermolysis Bullosa and to foster understanding of the impact of the disease on patients and their families.